woqer/Wine_Club_rails/README.md

 * Type `rails s` to start server at port 3000
 * Database creation and initialization: type `rake db:create`

+### Testing
+To run unit tests, just type `rake test` on the root folder
+* Test results will be printed in the terminal
+* It will generate the `/coverage` folder, open `index.html` using a web browser to see coverage results

 Author: [Wilfrido Vidana](wvidanas@gmail.com)